Vehicle audio: Add-ons

 Vehicles can be retrofitted or upgraded with additional, non-fixed audio systems.
-FM transmitters provide a way of listening to audio output from a device using the car's FM radio.
+Personal FM transmitters provide a way of listening to audio output from a device using the car's FM radio.
 Cassette tape adapters give the ability of an auxiliary input on a car cassette deck, being able to output audio on the car stereo from a smartphone, portable CD player and any other equipment using the standard headphone jack.
-There also exist cassette adapters that make use of Bluetooth.
+There also exists cassette adapters that make use of Bluetooth.
 Older cars that may lack Bluetooth in its stereo unit can also be fitted with a Bluetooth adapter through e.g. the car's cigarette power outlet.

 Newer cars that may lack a native CD player may also be upgraded using a portable CD player outputting through the car stereo's auxiliary port, or through Bluetooth or an FM transmitter.
-Some companies, including car manufacturers themselves, have offered external CD players as add-ons, designed specifically for use in the car.
+Some companies, including car manufacturers, have offered external CD players as add-ons, designed specifically for use in the car.

 Legality

-Excessively loud sound systems in automobiles violate the noise ordinance of municipalities, some of which have outlawed them.
+According to the non-profit Noise Free America, excessively loud sound systems in automobiles violate the noise ordinance of municipalities, some of which have outlawed them.
 In 2002, the U.S. Department of Justice issued a guide to police officers on how to deal with problems associated with loud audio systems in cars.